carpio-ucv/Data-Week/chapter3.md

 Create a new variable called `by.date` in which `airquality` is transform into long format, but the columns `month` and `day` are kept as ID variables.

 `@hint`
+R is case sensitive, make sure you write the name of the variables property.

 `@pre_exercise_code`
 ```{r}